 Question: Charlie, you once said you liked dating religious women.
 Why?

-Answer: Because they are so repressed and guilt-ridden that if you take them out and loosen them up with a couple of drinks, you have to raced them to the bedroom.
+Answer: Because they are wound up so tight that if you take them out and loosen them up with a couple of drinks, you have to race them to the bedroom.

 Question: Are you afraid of dying, Charlie?